 Botanical Water Technologies (BWT) is a company that aims to address the global water crisis.
 Their primary goal is to recover water that is typically wasted during the concentration process of fruits and vegetables, a problem that accounts for an estimated 3 trillion liters of wasted water annually.
 They have their own technology to capture and purify wasted water, making it drinkable.
 Their systems, made of Water Harvesting Units (WHUs), turn any juice concentration facility, or sugar mill into a sustainable potable new water source.
-While their technology is impressive, challenges have emerged, particularly regarding the distribution of water.
-Through different initiatives such as directly selling the water to manufacturers, gifting it to people in need, or allowing multinationals to “offset” their water usage and achieve their sustainability goals to buy water credits, BWT found ways to use their purified wasted water.
+For example, when juice concentrate or sugar are made, evaporation is required.
+This creates evaporative condensate.
+With their technology, they are able to purify and mineralize this evaporative condensate, resulting in healthy, sustainable and renewable pure drinking water.

 However, a second problem came, namely, how to trade this water?
 That’s where the idea of a global water trading platform was born.
 And to track the whole process, what technology is better than blockchain?
 Indeed, the team started by exploring different solutions.
 What about a simple and traditional database?
 Well, according to the team: “That doesn’t give all the benefits you want,” says De Breuck.
 “You want to make absolutely sure everyone is looking at the same data.
 You need to bring trust to an untrusted situation.
 You also want to remove some of the normal operational frictions.”
 Therefore, to address these issues, BWT has created, in collaboration with Fujitsu, the Botanical Water Exchange (BWX), a groundbreaking platform that leverages Hyperledger Fabric blockchain technology to manage water resources more efficiently.